 Nov.
 2020 Our paper "Disordered Mott–Hubbard Physics in Nanoparticle Solids: Transitions Driven by Disorder, Interactions, and Their Interplay" was published in Nano Letters.

 June 2020: Group alum Frank Wilhelm just got the position of Director of the new Institute for Quantum Computing Analytics at the German national Research lab in Jülich.

 June 2020: Group alum Dustin Gilbert, an assistant professor at the University of Tennessee, also working at the Oak Ridge National Laboratory, was just awarded the prestigious CAREER award by the DOE, given to the most promising young faculty in the US.

 May 2020: We have just upgraded our computational infrastructure: we acquired a cluster of 128 CPUs, housed in the UC Davis supercomputer center FARM.

-May 2020: Our group received a $600k grant from the National Science Foundation for our collaboration with Adam Moule and Matt Law on Scanning Transmission Electron Tomography of Nanoparticle Solids, with an emphasis on their transport properties.
+May 2020: Our group received a $600k grant from the National Science Foundation for our collaboration with Adam Moule and Matt Law on Scanning Transmission Electron Tomography of Nanoparticle Solids, with emphasis on transport.

-January 2020: Our group received a $250k grant from the Solar Energies Technology Office of the DOE for our newly started research project to analyze the long time degradation of Si solar cells.
-Our theoretical effort is performed in close collaboration with the experimental group of Mariana Bertoni of Arizona State University.
+January 2020: Our group received a $250k grant from the Solar Energies Technology Office of the DOE for our new research project to analyze the long time degradation of Si solar cells.
+Our theoretical effort is performed in close collaboration with the experimental group of Mariana Bertoni of Arizona State U.